 Large sectors of Argentina's labour force are in a state of near revolt over recent massive price increases.

-Large sectors of Argentina's labour force are in a state of near revolt over recent massive price increases.
+Background: Large sectors of Argentina's labour force are in a state of near revolt over recent massive price increases.
 The unprecedented price explosion, aggravated by deadlock in nationwide wage negotiation, has set off a series of strikes and stoppages.

 The recent 50 per cent devaluation of the Argentine peso--the biggest devaluation in the country's history--was followed by an immediate scramble to increase prices.
 Fuel prices were trebled, gas and electricity rates more than doubled.
 Fares have rocketed -- taxi fares by 140 per cent.